CodeJugalbandi/ExploringConcurrency/scratch/fp_to_the_rescue/README.md

 println(s"Time Taken $timeTaken (ms)")
 ```

 **BRAHMA** Now, the structure is quite similar, we simply wrap things in async and await construct and we are still not changing our thought process.
+In otherwords, we retain the linear program control flow while being asynchronous.
 In Scala, we could also have used for-comprehensions, but they are more generic than the async-await.

 TODO: **VISHNU** Lets cross over to Array-Oriented Paradigm, in APL, we too use Futures.